modir/using-laminas-framework-book/version2/docs/intro.md

 exit;
 ~~~

-T> The complete code of this simple website can be found in
+> The complete code of this simple website can be found in
-T> [Pure PHP](https://github.com/olegkrivtsov/using-laminas-book-samples/tree/master/purephp) sample bundled with this book.
+> [Pure PHP](https://github.com/olegkrivtsov/using-laminas-book-samples/tree/master/purephp) sample bundled with this book.

 ### Reviewing the Code